heavyk/shake-sphere/hamlet.md

 ### 2023-10-20 04:54 - but I was next

 hamlet is also really pissed off that this guy skipped queue and jumped into the throne before hamlet could. lol, he's so adult.

+### 2023-10-20 04:58 - I don't want a new dad

+hamlett's like this guy is already treating me like a kid: I shall stay with them and they become my new parents, and I liked my old dad (but he's dead! waaaaaa!)